AADILab/leader-follower/README.md

 -[ ] Documentation.
 (Explaining what the parts are and how they work) -[ ] Create trajectory graph visualization tool (Figure 4 from D++).
 Include circles around POIs to indicate observation radius.

+## Todo

+-[ ] Write draft of approach section
+-[x] Figure out why environment is growing at each generation
+  - Follower agents were not correctly being reset (not resetting influence and rule histories) -[ ] Multiprocessing subpop simulations in each generation -[ ] Script to restart a stat run
+-[ ] Combine multiple stat runs into the same plot

 # Quick Start

 ## Approach